SauveJeanLuc/coffee-tasks/README.md

-# Coffee Tasks
+# Coffee Tasks :coffee:
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-A [Hacktoberfest](https://hacktoberfest.com/) Present 🎁 to React Beginners
+A [Hacktoberfest](https://hacktoberfest.com/) Present 🎁 for React Beginners

 ![image](https://user-images.githubusercontent.com/68426990/192261187-84c1029b-686c-4549-a41d-9f23394a98a9.png)

-## **Description of the project:**
+## **Description of the project** :bell:

-The Next gen AI Powered Todo-List App.
+The Next Gen AI Powered Todo-List App.

-With an Integration of GPT-3 APIs, Suggestion to your next task comes right away.
+With the integration of GPT-3 APIs, your next task is suggested right away.

-One day, somewhere, all the people in a coffee shop, with a list of tasks to do, will be addicted to this.
+One day, somewhere, everyone in a coffee shop with a list of to-dos will be addicted to this.
-And you'll be part of the Impact 🙂.
+And you'll be part of the impact 🙂.

-Originally designed to help Beginner Front-End Devs build a solid and real-world working app through the course of - [Hacktoberfest](https://hacktoberfest.com/).
+Originally designed to help beginner front-end devs build a solid and real-world working app through the course of - [Hacktoberfest](https://hacktoberfest.com/).

-**All PRs To Be Merged From 1st October**
+:exclamation: **All PRs To Be Merged From 1st October** :exclamation:

-## UI/UX Design
+## UI/UX Design :art:

 [Figma Design](https://www.figma.com/file/2DdRHkoszU7lxTvcyBchJ8/React-TODO?node-id=0%3A1)

-## Contributing
+## Contributing :mega:

 Contributions are always welcome!